PepeAndrea/PepeAndrea/README.md

 - 💻 I’m currently working on personal projects

-- 📚 I’m currently learning Flutter and other cool stuff
+- 📚 I’m currently learning new backend cool stuff

 - ❓ Ask me about anything related to my skill set.
 Write to [dev@andreapepe.it](mailto:dev@andreapepe.it)